 We are a state of the are orthopedic urgent care for back and neck injuries.
 If any of these symptoms are present, it is important to have the back or neck evaluated immediately.
-Our team of Orthopedic Specialists can examine, evaluate and treat this type of injury using our on-site MRI and X-Ray.
+Our team of Orthopedic Specialists can examine, evaluate and treat this type of injury using our on-site X-Ray.
 No appointment is needed and you can walk into any of our locations and be seen quicker and more efficiently than an Emergency Room or waiting days for a doctor’s appointment.

 Select a Back / Neck Condition:

 - Bulging or herniated disc.
 A disc may bulge outward.
 A herniated disc occurs when the soft interior matter escapes through a crack or ruptures through the disc’s protective outer layer.
 Both disc problems can cause nerve compression, inflammation, and pain.

 - Spinal stenosis develops when the spinal canal or a nerve passageway abnormally narrows.

 - Spinal arthritis, also called spinal osteoarthritis or spondylosis, is a common degenerative spine problem.
 It affects the spine’s facet joints and may contribute to the development of bone spurs.